 19-21 October 2018

-The meeting will focus on digital approaches both to ritual space and to artefacts relating to ritual practice and cult.
+The meeting focussed on digital approaches both to ritual space and to artefacts relating to ritual practice and cult.
 The terms ritual and cult are used broadly to include sanctuaries, temples, and churches, as well as the domestic and funerary spheres of life.
-We particularly welcome papers with a strong methodological focus on computational developments, digitisation processes and spatial analysis.
-Although the main focus of the network is the Mediterranean region, we also warmly welcome relevant papers from colleagues working in other areas of the world, with a view to stimulating wider methodological dialogues and comparative approaches.
-The chronological range is also open, ranging from prehistory to the recent past, and including cultural heritage management.
+The papers delivered had a strong methodological focus on computational developments, digitisation processes and spatial analysis.
+Although the main focus of the network is the Mediterranean region, we also included relevant papers from colleagues working in other areas of the world, with a view to stimulating wider methodological dialogues and comparative approaches.
+The chronological span covered ranges from prehistory to the recent past, and including cultural heritage management.

-In particular, we welcome archaeological, art-historical, anthropological, ethnographic, historical, computational, cultural heritage or inter-disciplinary papers dealing with:
+In particular, we welcomed archaeological, art-historical, anthropological, ethnographic, historical, computational, cultural heritage or inter-disciplinary papers dealing with:

 (1) inter- and intra-site Geographic Information System (GIS) approaches and spatial statistics and modelling of ritual space and/or its associated material assemblages,